sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Euro and CE sign font
+Short desc    : Euro and CE sign font
 URL          : http://tug.org/texlive/
-Лицензия     : BSD
+License      : BSD
-Описание     : Metafont source for the symbols in several variants, designed
+Descript     : Metafont source for the symbols in several variants, designed
              : to fit with the Computer Modern-set text.
 ```